European-Unified-ID/EUID-docs/docs/guides/integration-google-ss.md

 For details, see [Client-Side Integration Guide for JavaScript](integration-javascript-client-side.md).

 A sample application is also available for integration using the SDK for JavaScript.
 See [Sample application](https://euid.eu/examples/cstg-secure-signals-example/).

-## Troubleshooting Tips for EUID Integration with Google Secure Signals
+## Troubleshooting

-Here is some troubleshooting info that might help you in working with Google Secure Signals for your EUID integration:
+Here is some troubleshooting information that might help you in working with Google Secure Signals for your EUID integration:

 - [I enabled Secure Signals within Google Ad Manager, but EUIDs are not being passed through Google](#i-enabled-secure-signals-within-google-ad-manager-but-euids-are-not-being-passed-through-google)